jiawei-chen/Samwalker/Readme.md

 # SamWalker & SamWalker++

-This is our source code for the conference paper: <br>
+This is our source codes for the conference paper: <br>
-Jiawei Chen, Can Wang, Sheng Zhou, Qihao Shi, Yan Feng, and Chun Chen.
+[1] Jiawei Chen, Can Wang, Sheng Zhou, Qihao Shi, Yan Feng, and Chun Chen.
 "SamWalker: Social Recommendation with Informative Sampling Strategy."
 In The World Wide Web Conference, pp. 228-239.
 ACM, 2019. <br>
-As well as its extension: <br>
+and its extension: <br>
-Can Wang, Jiawei Chen, Sheng Zhou, Qihao Shi, Yan Feng, and Chun Chen.
+[2] Can Wang, Jiawei Chen, Sheng Zhou, Qihao Shi, Yan Feng, and Chun Chen.
 "SamWalker++: recommendation with informative sampling strategy."
 In IEEE Transactions on Knowledge and Data Engineering.

 # Example to Run SamWalker++
 We implement SamWalker++ in Python 3.6.
 The required packages are as follows: